Benefits of Aging in Place vs Assisted Living for Seniors

 Want to Improve Your Senior’s Safety – Without Remodeling?

 At Shower Bay, we make safe, portable wheelchair showers designed specifically for seniors and individuals with mobility challenges.
-Our ADA-compliant shower and wheelchair are easy to set up and require no home renovations, making bathing safer and more accessible.
+Our ADA-accessible shower and wheelchair are easy to set up and require no home renovations, making bathing safer and more accessible.

 We understand that assisted living isn’t the right choice for everyone, and we’re committed to improving the well-being of seniors through simple shower accommodations.
 Contact Us today to learn more or ask specific questions.